-How to Instantly Make PSD File Size Smaller
+How to Reduce PSD File Size in Photoshop?
+7 Tips

 Photoshop is great for doing mockups, photo manipulation and graphic design, but there’s just one big problem with it… the completed PSD file isn’t quite optimized for web transfer!